Zelfmonco/Geometry-Plug/about.md

 This mod is **NOT** standalone and requires external software and hardware which can be found here: https://buttplug.io/

-This mod will be updated to add more feature and ensure its functionality.
+This mod will be updated to add more features and ensure its functionality.

 Upcoming features:

-    - Abiltity to control mutliple devices
+    - Ability to control multiple devices

     - Shake trigger support